Karaoke Files

 If everything went well, you should see a small notification at the top of the app.

-The kara file that you’ve just created was put into your primary karaokes folder, and video, lyrics from the .ass files have been renamed according to what you put in the form and placed respectively in the medias and lyrics folders (or the first of them if you have specified several ones in your config.yml file).
+The kara file that you’ve just created was put into your primary karaokes folder, and video, lyrics from the .ass files have been renamed to a universial ID (UUID) and placed respectively in the medias and lyrics folders (or the first of them if you have specified several ones in your config.yml file).

-To find them among other files, sort them by modification date in your file explorer.
+To find them among other files, sort them by modification date in your file explorer or use the drop down menu in >Songs > List at the end of the line for “show media/lyrics in folder”.

 If you want to modify a karaoke file, go back to this page